2025–26 Iranian budget

 The 2025–26 Iranian budget was approved in November 2024.
 The budget featured a high deficit, more than 950 trillion toman.
 Predicted oil revenues were $2 trillion toman with a 26% deficit.
-The Iranian Armed Forces' budget increased fourfold.
+The Iranian Armed Forces' share over Iran's oil revenue increased fourfold.
 The government planned to withdraw 500 billion from its National Development Fund to cover its debts.
 The government received 40% more income.
 Minimum wages for government employees increased 20%.
-Electricity bills grew 38%-%80.
+Electricity bills grew 38%-80%.